hooyuser/Langlands_Program/Towards_the_Langlands_Program.typ

-== Quasi‑character of Restricted Product
+== Quasi-character of Restricted Product
 In this section, we assume that $I$ is an index set and $F subset.eq I$ is a finite subset of $I$.
 Suppose $G_i$ is a locally compact Hausdorff abelian group for each $i in I$, and
 $H_v subset.eq G_v$ is an open compact subgroup for each $v in I - F$.
 Let $ G := product_(v in I)^' G_v $ be the restricted product of the